 DACA and TPS Resources

-The federal government has announced changes to certain federal immigration policies, specifically the Temporary Protected Status program (TPS) and the Deferred Action for Childhood Arrivals program (DACA).
+The federal government changed certain federal immigration policies, specifically the Temporary Protected Status program (TPS) and the Deferred Action for Childhood Arrivals program (DACA).
 For any members of our community who are concerned that these changes may affect their immigration status, we want to ensure that you are supported and have access to the resources available at Harvard.

 The Harvard Immigration and Refugee Clinical Program (HIRC) at Harvard Law School is available to all members of the Harvard community to provide free and confidential legal consultation about TPS, DACA, and other immigration concerns.
-If you currently have TPS from Sudan, Nicaragua, Haiti or El Salvador please contact HIRC's office as soon as possible to discuss potential remedies beyond TPS.
-Anyone with DACA status expiring within one year is also encouraged to contact HIRC.
+It is recommended that undocumented students reach out to the Clinic to set up an individual consultation, as every case is different.
 To schedule an appointment please contact Nilce Maldonado or call 617-495-6648.

-Undocumented students at the Graduate School of Arts and Sciences who have questions or concerns are encouraged to reach out to Garth McCavana, Dean for Student Affairs, or Jackie Yun, Director of Student Services, for support.
+Undocumented students at the Graduate School of Arts and Sciences who have questions or concerns are encouraged to reach out to the Office of Student Affairs.
 Graduate students with questions about their visa or immigration status may also speak with an advisor at the Harvard International Office.

 We recognize this is a time of anxiety and frustration for many members of our community.
 If you need emotional support, there are counselors available for students through Counseling and Mental Health Services, as well as through the Employee Assistance Program for faculty and staff.